 Dark Sky Discovery Sites

-In recognition of the incredible dark skies on the coast, two sites within the AONB have been awarded Dark Sky Discovery Site status.
-Wiveton Downs and Kelling Heath Holiday Park have met the strict criteria set by the UK Dark Sky Discovery Partnership, they by showing that they:
+In recognition of the incredible dark skies on the coast, four sites within the AONB have been awarded Dark Sky Discovery Site status.
+Wiveton Downs, Kelling Heath Holiday Park, Barrow Common and Titchwell RSPB Reserve have met the strict criteria set by the UK Dark Sky Discovery Partnership, they by showing that they:

 - are away from the worst of any local light pollution